-- 1. All clothing must be clean, neat, reasonably pressed, and in properly fitting condition. - 2.
-Students may wear a college t-shirt on Fridays.
-It must be clearly a college shirt. - 3.
+- 1. All clothing must be clean, neat, reasonably pressed, and in properly fitting condition. - Students may wear a college t-shirt on Fridays.
+It must be clearly a college shirt.
+Rostered athletes MAY wear jerseys on game days.
+If the jersey is sleeveless, at - 3.
 Rostered athletes MAY wear jerseys on game days.
 If the jersey is sleeveless, athlete must wear a solid color (black, purple, white or gray) underneath.
 Jerseys DO NOT have to be tucked in.